-Strangely enough, these animals are not native to our land by any means; they were introduced during the time of the first settlement for the purpose of carrying goods and transportation for the railroad construction.
+Strangely enough, these animals are not native to our land by any means; they were introduced during the time of the first settlement for the purpose of carrying goods and transportation for railroad construction.
 Now, there are over 1 million Camels roaming the Aussie outback, which is the largest number of purebred Camels in the entire world.

-Unfortunately, these creatures are now named as pests and are being sent back to the Middle East where they are used for tourism and meat (terribly sad I know).
+Unfortunately, these creatures are now deemed as pests and are being sent back to the Middle East where they are used for tourism and meat (terribly sad I know).
 But believe it or not, our native animals such as kangaroos, dingoes, echidnas and wombats are very rarely spotted by tourists in the Red Centre.

 5. Alice Springs is the closest city to every beach in Australia

 Alice Springs is basically smack-bang in the middle of the country.
-If you want to easily access the centre of Australia, this is definitely where you should go – No city, or sizeable town for that matter, is close to getting more central than this.
+If you want to easily access the centre of Australia, this is definitely where you should go.
+No city, or sizeable town for that matter, is close to getting more central than this.

 Due to its location, Alice Springs is the only town in Australia that is close to all of our 10,000 + beaches – This is what the locals like to say anyway.